UrFingPoor/Discord-Image-Cache-Viewer/README.md

 </div>

 ## Information:
 Wana See Images People Have Sent And/Or Find Images You Lost ?
-This will Help, View Your Discord Image Cache With Easy!
+This will Help, View Your Discord Image Cache With Ease!

 ### Preview:
 https://github.com/UrFingPoor/Discord-Image-Cache-Viewer/assets/73680704/48eabf43-2b17-477a-9384-071516472148